mesosphere/dcos-docs-site/pages/services/cassandra/2.6.0-3.11.4/operations/index.md

    └─ node-2:[repair] (PENDING)
 ```

-When the plan is completed, its status will be `COMPLETE`.
+When the plan is completed, its status will be marked as `COMPLETE`.

 The above `plan start` and `plan status` commands may also be made directly to the service over HTTP.
-To see the queries involved, run the above commands with an additional `-v` flag.
+Run the above commands with an additional `-v` flag to see the queries involved.

 For more information about `nodetool repair`, see the {{ model.techShortName }} documentation.

 ## Seed nodes

 {{ model.techShortName }} seed nodes are those nodes with indices smaller than the seed node count.
-By default, {{ model.techShortName }} is deployed
-with a seed node count of two (node-0 and node-1 are seed nodes).
+By default, {{ model.techShortName }} is deployed with a seed node count of two (node-0 and node-1 are seed nodes).
 When a replace operation is performed on one these
-nodes, all other nodes must be restarted to be brought up to date regarding the ip address of the new seed node.
+nodes, all other nodes must be restarted and updated with the ip address of the new seed node.
 This
 operation is performed automatically.

-For example if `node-0` needed to be replaced you would execute:
+For example:  Use the following command, if you want to replace `node-0`:

 ```bash
 dcos {{ model.packageName }} --name=<service-name> pod replace node-0
 ```

-which would result in a recovery plan like the following:
+The output of a recovery plan is as follows:

 ```bash
 $ dcos {{ model.packageName }} --name=<service-name> plan show recovery